Using Agent-to-Agent

 - Keep

-agent_nameconsistent across calls so Chalie can track conversations per agent - Use
+agent_nameconsistent across calls so Chalie can track each agent’s conversation thread separately - Use

-project_or_task_nameto scope the context — Chalie uses it to keep exchanges organised - Chalie remembers previous exchanges with your agent, so you can have multi-turn conversations
+project_or_task_nameto scope the context — Chalie uses it to organise and recall exchanges - Chalie maintains conversation history per agent, so follow-up turns work naturally without re-sending context

 - If Chalie doesn’t have the answer, it’ll say so rather than guess